 the vlad delay one was funny, i was expecting him to really fuck the tunes up a lot more. it would be nice to see someone just destroy all those hip-hop tunes and make them sound like ice waves.

-― my bach penises and their contrapuntal technique (the table is the table), Tuesday, 1 September 2009 03:32 (ten years ago) link
+― my bach penises and their contrapuntal technique (the table is the table), Tuesday, 1 September 2009 03:32 (eleven years ago) link

 These FACT mixes are out of control!
 How do they expect their readers to digest half of these mixes when they come so thick and fast.
 Same goes for some of the other blogs/ sites out there.
 It's just overwhelming.